eventhorizn/eventhorizn/README.md

 My name is Gary Hake and I'm professionally a .net developer

-I work at a company called Waystar and develop a health insurance patient payment system.
-Pretty similar to a HSA site.
+I work for Humana Military's health care team (Tricare) as a Lead Developer.
+I am responsible for implementing and supporting 3rd party software into our systems

 ## Professional Skills